quasarframework/quasar-framework.org/source/guide/app-lazy-loading---code-splitting.md

 title: Lazy Loading / Code Splitting
 ---
 When your website/app is small, you can load all layouts/pages/components into the initial bundle and serve everything at startup.
-But when the code gets complex, with lots of layouts/pages/components, it won't be optimal to do this as it will hurt the loading time.
+But when your code gets complex and has many layouts/pages/components, it won't be optimal to do this as it will massively impact loading time.
 Fortunately, there is a way to solve this.

 We'll cover how you can lazy load / code split parts of your app so that they are automatically requested only on demand.
 This is done through dynamic imports.
 Let's start with an example and then convert it so that we use lazy loading -- we'll focus this example on loading a page, but the same principle can be applied to load anything (assets, JSONs, ...):